cmsato09/cmsato09/README.md

 Go to [cmsato09.github.io](https://cmsato09.github.io/) to see a quick explanation of the repositories pinned below.

 ## What I'm working on 🔨
-- 🌱 Learning ReactJS for frontend work
-  - ReactJS project is functioning.
-Need to learn how to use the linter and create tests.
-- NextJS and Typescript
+- NextJS and Typescript Tutorial
-- Learning OpenAPI Specifications (OAS)
-- LLM prompt engineering (the next thing you probably need to get good at after years of google search queries)
-- uv package manager
+- Blogpost on uv package manager and ruff formatter/linter
-- 💿 Data structure and algorithms (the grind never stops)
+- 💿 Data structure and algorithms (Always practice fundamentals)

 ## My Interests🧠
 - Anything Python🐍
-- Agentic RAG
 - Shotokan Karate